brisa-build/brisa/docs/building-your-application/data-management/server-actions.md

 - `X-Mode`: This header is crucial for determining whether the stream corresponds to `reactivity` or `transition`.
 - `X-Type`: This header indicates the type of the stream, which can be `component` or `page`.
 This information is essential for the client to understand how to process the stream.
 - `X-Navigate`: This header indicates that instead of observing the stream, the client should navigate to another route.
-- `X-Cid`: This header returns the id of the component that called the [`rerenderInAction`](/building-your-application/data-management/server-actions#rerenderinaction) method with `currentComponent` type.
+- `X-Cid`: This header returns the id of the component that called the [`renderPage`](#renderpage-and-rendercomponent) method with `currentComponent` type.
 This header is used internally by Brisa to determine which component should be rerendered.
 When it is not present, the component that fired the action is rerendered.
 - `X-Reset`: This header is to communicate to the RPC client that the `<form>` should be reset after the action is executed.
 This header is added automatically by Brisa when the `e.target.reset()` on server action `onSubmit` is called.

 When utilizing a reverse proxy, it is imperative to ensure the upstream propagation of these headers for seamless communication between the client and the backend server.